 3. Influencing children’s lives while co-parenting

 Consciously or subconsciously, parenting can turn into a competition between the separated partners, resulting in extreme stress for the children.
-In turn, children from such dysfunctional families often show signs of stress, anxiety and other resultant issues.
+In turn, children from such dysfunctional families often show signs of stress, anxiety, and other resultant issues.
+So, you cannot and shouldn’t stoop to her level of wickedness.
+As long as the ball is in your court, you can play it fair.
+As the children grow up, they will be able to see the truth and call a spade a spade.

 4. Not stopping them from stalking you